-All job vacancies that are approved (excluding temporary situations which are covered by Article 19) will be posted for a period of seven (7) regularly scheduled working days on the College's intranet (Infomart).
-The job postings shall set forth job classifications, shifts, regional work sites, location, work hours, work days and if full-time or part-time.
+All job vacancies that are approved (excluding temporary situations which are covered by Article 19) will be posted for a period of ten (10) regularly scheduled working days on the College's applicant tracking system.
+The job postings shall set forth job classifications, shift, regional work sites, location, work hours, work days and if full-time or part-time.
 Shift preference shall be offered according to Article 15 prior to posting a position.
-Interested employees shall apply within the posting period.
-The employees bidding for the job shall file their bid form, résumé and current copy of their transcripts electronically to the "HR mailbox".
-The employee should retain a copy of the bid form for his/her file.
+Interested employees must apply within the posting period by applying through the College's applicant tracking system.